Wadi Qelt: Environment

 Wadi Qelt is home to a unique variety of flora and fauna.

 Important Bird Area

 The 15,000 ha site has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of Eurasian eagle-owls, griffon vultures, Bonelli's eagles, and lesser kestrels.

 Religious relevance

 Hebrew Bible

 mentions Adummim in connection to an ascent leading up from Jericho towards Jerusalem.
 The ascent of Adummim, or its lower part, is identified with Wadi Qelt.

 The stream Chorath or Cherath, mentioned in as one of the hiding places of the prophet Elijah, has been identified by some with Wadi Kelt at St. George's Monastery.
 Other identifications have also been proposed.

+One of the largest monasteries in the Judean Desert within the Ein Qelt Nature Reserve.